neeraj779/Student-DBMS/README.md

 *  I have included login screen in Sathyabama Student Record System, So that only Sathyabama Staffs will be able to login to this application in order to protect the data.

-* This project is a Command line utility or console application whic usese C programming language.

-In this project i have used some of following C/C++ concepts and I have compiled my project with GCC compiler :
+* In this project i have used some of following C/C++ concepts and I have compiled my project with GCC compiler :

-* fopen
+:one: fopen
-* fread
+:two: fread
-* fwrite
+:three: fwrite
 * functions
 * loops
 * struct datatype
 * if else

+* This project is a Command line utility or console application whic usese C programming language.